-(e) New Accounting Standards for Application in Future Periods
+(d) New Accounting Standards for Application in Future Periods

-Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the group for the annual reporting period ended 30 June 2023.
+Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the Company for the annual reporting period ended 30 June 2024.
 The company's assessment of the impact of these new or amended Accounting Standards and Interpretations most relevant to the company is not material.

-(f) Fair Values
+(e) Fair Values